DianaLu-2022/Diabete-Insight/README.md

 - `notebooks/`: Jupyter notebooks for EDA, data preprocessing, and model training.
   - `diabete_insight.ipynb`: The main Jupyter notebook containing the analysis code.
 - `src/`: Source code for the machine learning models.
-- `results/`: Results and evaluation metrics for the trained models.
 - `report.pdf`: A detailed report documenting the analysis process.

 ## Getting Started